-My friends and I visited Byron Bay on May 12-13, 2019 as the last stop on our Queensland/New South Wales weekend road trip, covering Sunshine Coast, Gold Coast, Brisbane, and Byron!
+My friends and I visited Byron Bay in May as the last stop on our Queensland/New South Wales weekend road trip, covering Sunshine Coast, Gold Coast, Brisbane, and Byron!
 We stayed at the Byron Bay YHA, which is in a central location and has a pool so I recommend it!

 Byron Bay is one of the most famous surf spots in Australia.
 There are awesome beaches and a really cute downtown, complete with trendy boutiques and charming cafes.
 Aside from the beach and the town, there is the Cape Byron Lighthouse.
 We drove here to watch the sunset, but many people do the coastal walk up to the lighthouse.
 I definitely recommend this if you have time!

 Byron Bay is also the most famous place in Australia to skydive as you fall over beaches, the lighthouse, surrounding mountains, and coastal villages.
 We dove with Skydive Australia who picked us up and drove us to the office for pre-dive prep; this included about an hour’s worth of paperwork, safety briefings, and training.
 We learned how to “banana” in which we had to keep our chest out and our head and legs back behind us.
 This is the position you must hold as you dangle outside of the plane.
 We also practiced putting our legs up and out in front of us for the landing to ensure that we don’t break them.
 Other than this, the instructor does all the work.